ClairieBui/Sales-Data-Analysis/README.md

 - Enhance Employee Training – Encourage sales of Phones, Copiers, and Paper, and train employees to avoid low-profit categories.
 - Optimize Product Allocation – Reduce stock of low-margin products, increase marketing for high-performing items, and adjust pricing for unprofitable categories.

+---
+🔗 *For further improvements, feel free to fork this project and contribute!* 🚀